 Other errors included missed doses either reported by parents or based on how much was left in the bottle.

 Better communication about medication use between families and physicians might have prevented 36% of errors, the adjudicators suggested.

 “Frequent changes in dose, which caused the bottle label to be outdated, were often a root cause of parent errors,” Walsh and colleagues noted.”

-“Medication errors occur at the hands of not only health care professionals but also of in-home patient caregivers or the patients themselves.
+“Medication errors occur at the hands of not only health care professionals but also of in-home patient caregivers or the pediatric cancer patients themselves.
 This article explores the various causes for therapeutic errors in pediatric as well as elderly patients within their home settings.
 In addition, suggestions are provided on educating the patients and their caregivers on the prevention of medication errors.,,”